NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Itteration
 -
 For parsable factbook data I am currently using Ian Coleman's project.
 As of now there is no API from the DOD that allows direct access to this data.
-Ian's project is a python app that scan's mines the CIA-Factbook pages for data.
+Ian's project is a python app that scans/mines the CIA-Factbook html pages for data.

 https://github.com/iancoleman/cia_world_factbook_api

 CIA Factbook Data Quality
+-
 It is obvious to me that CIAF is a sanatized extraction of basic data that the DOD gathers continously from around the world.
 There is much I would like to know that is missing, but then If I were privey to such information I couldn't talk about it so this situation is fine.

 The CIAF data set is very small.
 It is a 15 MB Json data file which compresses to only 3 MB with gzip when the redundencies are removed (See Enthropy (Information Theory on why this is a significant measure).
 This is why I maintain this is only a pitifully small atom of data the DOD collects.
 I'm not sure what their purpose(s) in providing this data is(are).